pranigopu/diver-vs-mermaid/README.md

 _Now, each of the above stages shall be detailed more technically_...

 ## STAGE A: Initial 2D grid of filled and empty cells
+For reference, here is the code for the associated function:

 ```c#
 public void InitialiseGrid()